borisdayma/borisdayma/README.md

 ### Hi, I'm Boris

+I think that AI and automation in general will contribute to major improvements in any industry and can have a highly positive impact to society.

-🔭 I try to make AI friendlier through articles, improvement of tools/frameworks or just fun little projects like my tweet generator [huggingtweets](https://github.com/borisdayma/huggingtweets) which can be used by anybody.
+🔭 I try to make AI friendlier and more accessible through articles, improvement of tools/frameworks or just fun little projects like my tweet generator [huggingtweets](https://github.com/borisdayma/huggingtweets) which can be used by anybody.

 👯 I love the open source ecosystem and frequently contribute to many projects